 I have the best memories of Airds, especially that shopping centre.
 Riding our bikes to buy lollies.
 Growing up in Airds in the 70s was very communal.
 I loved it.
 I arrived at Airds in 1977 when I was 3 and lived there until 1984.
 I went to John Warby [Public School].
 There was such a strong sense of community.
 My mum met her best friend when they moved into their new houses in Airds.
 They have been friends for over 40 years and still speak daily.

-Similarly I found Airds school children had a refreshing unsophisticated innocence that was generated by difficult circumstances.
-They were unpretentious and you quickly knew where you stood with them teaching in a classroom that was always full of unconfined energy.
-You always had classroom ‘war stories’ and I said that this is where I did my ‘missionary work’.
+Similarly, I found Airds’ school children had a refreshing unsophisticated innocence generated by difficult circumstances.
+They were unpretentious, and you quickly knew where you stood with them teaching in a classroom that was always full of unconfined energy.
+You always had classroom ‘war stories’, and this is where I did my ‘missionary work’.

 Bogans galore and more

-The shopping mall is a metaphor for the stereotypes that are bandied around over the geographical term ‘Western Sydney’ and the use of terms like ‘bogan’ and ‘westie’.
+The shopping mall is a metaphor for the stereotypes linked with the geographical term ‘Western Sydney’ and the use of terms like ‘bogan’ and ‘westie’.
 Typified by Sydney’s latte line where city-based decision-makers dealt with suburbs west of the latte line as a foreign country.
-In 2013 Campbelltown journalist Jeff McGill took exception to ‘bogan’ characterisation of the Campbelltown area by the Sydney media.
+In 2013 Campbelltown journalist Jeff McGill took exception to the ‘bogan’ characterisation of the Campbelltown area by the Sydney media.

 Gabrielle Gwyther put it this way:

 Derogatory labeling of residents of western Sydney was aided by the social problems and cheap aesthetic of large-scale, public housing estates developed in the 1950s at Seven Hills, followed by Green Valley and Mount Druitt in the 1960s, and the Radburn estates of Bonnyrigg, Villawood, Claymore, Minto, Airds and Macquarie Fields in the 1970s.